Xiphe/WP-Project-Update-API/readme.md

 Installation
 ------------

-1. Make shure your webserver supports all the dependencys
+1. Make sure your web-server supports all the dependences.
-2. Download or Clone the Project Files into a folder on your webserver.
+2. Download or Clone the Project Files into a folder on your web-server.
 3. Rename the globalSettings.json-sample to globalSettings.json
 4. Make your settings in globalSettings.json.
    See [Project Wiki - Global Settings](https://github.com/Xiphe/WP-Project-Update-API/wiki/Global-Settings)